martinResearch/PyIPOL/readme.md

 The goal of this project is to provide an easy-to-install set of python bindings around C++ implementations of image processing and computer vision algorithms from *Image Processing On Line* [IPOL](http://www.ipol.im/).

 IPOL is a great source of state-of-art algorithms in the domain of image processing and computer vision.
 For each accepted paper a demo is made available online which is very valuable as people can quickly test the algorithms without the need to install them on their own machines.
-However if one wants to reuse some of these algorithms as part of a larger project written in Python, there is still a non negligible cost associated with the process of downloading and compiling the code as well as writing the scripts that generate temporary input files, call the executable with the right arguments and load the results from the generated files.
-We aim at reducing that cost by proving a **pythonic interface to IPOL algorithms**.
+However if one wants to reuse some of these algorithms as part of a larger project written in Python, there is still a non negligible cost associated with the process of downloading and compiling each individual code we want to test as well as writing the scripts that generate temporary input files, call the executable with the right arguments and load the results from the generated files.
+We aim at reducing that cost by proving a **pythonic interface to IPOL algorithms** through one-line installer.

 The goal of the project **is not** to re-implement algorithm from IPOL in Python or Cython, but only to create interfaces with minimal modification of the original C++ code.
 The C++ code is not stored in this repository but downloaded during the installation and potential modifications on the C++ code are saved as patches.